lisa-sophia/machine-learning-Matlab/README.md

-# machine-learning-Matlab
+# Machine learning in Matlab
-Some different machine learning projects in Matlab (some where part of university labs).
+Some different machine learning projects in Matlab (some were part of university labs).